sandhawke/mastodon-talk-201705/PITCHME.md

 ---

-Q: Will this take over the world?

-A: Quite Possibly
+Watch

+* What is the Mastodon Social Network?  https://www.youtube.com/watch?v=vd2ct1Pljv8

 ---

+## Q: Will this take over the world?

+## A: Quite Possibly

+---

-Q: Can the technology scale to everyone on the planet?
+### Q: Can the technology scale to everyone on the planet?

-A: Yes, like email
+### A: Yes, like email

- - load on server depends on number of people hosted at that server and how active they are in their communications.
+- a server only handles the communiciations of the people hosted there
- - hosting costs of mastodon.social are $0.03 per user per year
+- hosting costs for mastodon.social instance are $0.03 per user per year
+- obviously that will go up traffic, big photos, videos

 ---